THE FUTURE OF BREAKAWAY ROPING

 What is BPI?

 BPI is the first universal numbering system for breakaway roping, and the first handicapping system in western sports that is powered by Artificial Intelligence tools.
-Our goal is to provide breakaway ropers a chance to finally compete against other ropers of similar skillsets.
-Each roper is classified on a 1-7 scale (1 being a beginer and 7 being a NFBR caliber roper) based on their individual skill.
-We are not a roping producer or association, we are simply a third-party statistics organization formed to grow the sport of breakaway, and work with both producers and ropers to do so.
+Our goal is to provide breakaway ropers a chance to finally compete against other ropers of similar skill sets.
+Each roper is classified on a 1-7 scale (1 being a beginner and 7 being a NFBR caliber roper) based on their individual skill.
+We are not a roping producer or association; we are simply a third-party statistics organization formed to grow the sport of breakaway, and work with both producers and ropers to do so.

 Our Technology